Pin It!

 A stack of Christmas pinwheel cookies.

-Let’s go over how to make these Christmas pinwheel cookies from scratch:
+Let’s go over how to make Christmas pinwheel cookies step-by-step.

-Step 1: Make the cookie dough.
-First, prepare the cookie dough.
-Beat together butter and sugar, then mix in the eggs as well as your flavoring extract of choice.
-Next, whisk together baking soda and milk, then add this mixture to the other wet ingredients.
-Lastly, you’ll mix in the salt, followed by the flour, and two additional spoonfuls of milk.
+• Make the cookie dough.
+Beat together butter and sugar, then mix in the eggs and your flavoring extract of choice.
+Whisk together baking soda and milk, then add this mixture to the other wet ingredients.
+Lastly, mix in the salt, flour, and two additional spoonfuls of milk.
 The dough should be stiff yet pliable.

-Then, using your hands or a mixer, color the first dough ball red and the second ball green.
+• Color the dough.
+Divide the dough evenly into three balls.
+Color the first dough ball red and the second ball green.
 The third dough ball can be left uncolored.
-See the tips section later on for added guidance on dying your cookie dough!
+See the tips section later for added guidance on dying your cookie dough.

-Step 4: Assemble.
-Once all the layers are stacked, place a layer of parchment paper overtop and roll the cookie dough to about ⅜ of an inch thick.
+• Assemble.
+Once all the layers are stacked, place a layer of parchment paper overtop and roll the stacked cookie dough to about ⅜” thick.
 Use a knife or a pizza cutter to trim away the uneven edges.

-Step 5: Roll.
-Now, you’ll roll up the cookie dough into a tight log.
+• Roll.
+Now, you’ll roll up the pressed cookie dough into a tight log.
 Continue to roll and elongate the dough log with your hands.
 Finally, wrap the dough log in plastic wrap and place it into the fridge to chill.
 Place the log with the seam side down.

 Front view of pinwheel cookies cut from a cookie dough log.

-Some additional tips to follow when baking up the perfect Christmas pinwheel cookies:
+Some additional tips to follow when rolling out and baking the best Christmas pinwheel cookies:

 • To help with sticking, roll the cookie dough out between two pieces of parchment paper.
 You can also give the dough a light dusting with flour if needed.